edurant/edurant.github.io/swickard-wedding/index.md

 Sunday, July 9, 2023 — Milwaukee, WI

-Invitations will be mailed in early April.
+Invitations were mailed in early April and RSVPs requested by May 9.

 ## Rehearsal Dinner